jonlatorre/dart-squid/README.md

 dart-squid is an open-source **D**art / **S**vg **Q**uick **UI** **D**evelopment framework and components / widget set for browser-based **applications**.
 SVG (Scalable Vector Graphics) is used for the UI rendering.
 CSS is (indirectly) used for styling of SVG Widgets.

 The longer-term objectives are to develop both a RAD component set and an IDE that will make creating web-applications very similar to writing Delphi desktop applications.
-In fact, if you are familiar with Delphi (VCL), the component structure, hierarch, and implementation paradigm should be somewhat familiar and the Dart language provides very similar programming capabilities.
+In fact, if you are familiar with Delphi (VCL), the component structure, hierarchy, and implementation paradigm should be somewhat familiar and the Dart language provides very similar programming capabilities.

 ## Status: Alpha ##
 Project is currently in the **alpha** stage of development, but quite functional and rather well documented.